radzmi/Portfolio/README.md

 ## 🎯 About Me

 Motivated MSc. in Data Science & Analytics candidate seeking to contribute to a dynamic and innovative data science team.
-Skilled in Alteryx, Python, R, and machine learning, with experience in data mining, modeling, and pipeline testing.
+Skilled in Alteryx, Python, Power BI, and machine learning, with experience in data mining, modeling, and pipeline testing.
 Proficient in cloud computing and data workflow tools, with strong analytical and problem-solving abilities.
 Eager to drive datadriven decision- making and innovation in the industry.

 ---